open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ## Templating

-The second Web Components API that we will look into is HTML templates.
-When writing web components,we usually need to do more than just setting some styles or text.
-We often need to render larger pieces of HTML as part of our component and update parts of it when the user interacts with the page.
+The second Web Components browser feature that we will look into is HTML templates.
+When writing web components, we usually need to do more than just setting some styles or text.
+We often need to render larger pieces of HTML as part of our component and update parts of it when the user interacts with it.

-To do this efficiently, the browser provides us with a template element.
-This template allows us to define the structure of a piece of HTML upfront, and efficiently clones this each time the element is rendered on the page.
+To do this efficiently, the browser provides us with a `<template>` element.
+This element allows us to define the structure of a piece of a HTML upfront, and efficiently clone it when needed.
 This is a lot faster than recreating the same HTML structure each time.
-Writing and cloning templates is (intentionally) pretty low level, you will usually not want to do this manually.
+Using and cloning templates is (intentionally) pretty low level, you will usually not want to do this manually.
 You can read more about the basic API [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).

 For writing templates, we recommend the [lit-html](https://github.com/Polymer/lit-html) library.
-We will use [lit-element](https://github.com/Polymer/lit-element), which makes it easy to use it in a web component.
+We will use [lit-element](https://github.com/Polymer/lit-element), which makes it easy to use the library in a web component.

-LitElement is written and distributed as ES Modules, this means we can import it using the browser's native module loader.
+LitElement is written and distributed as an ES Module.
+This means we can import it using the browser's native module loader.
 Let's create a module script, and import `LitElement` from a CDN:

 ```html
 <!DOCTYPE html>